86Box/docs/settings/input.rst

 Mouse
 -----

 Mouse device to emulate.
-Bus, serial and PS/2 (on supported machines) mice are supported.
+The following types of mice are supported:

+* **Bus mouse:** ISA expansion card with a mouse interface.
+The I/O port and IRQ used by the card are configurable.
+* **Serial mouse:** connected to the serial port of your choosing.
+* **PS/2 mouse:** connected to the PS/2 port.
+Only available on machines with a PS/2 mouse port.

-The *Configure* button opens a new window with settings specific to the selected mouse type, such as the number of buttons, the serial port for serial mice, or the I/O port and IRQ for bus mice.
+The *Configure* button opens a new window with settings specific to the selected mouse type, such as the number of buttons, or the serial port for a serial mouse.

 Joystick
 --------